Project Coast: Unusual features

 The South African chemical weapons programme investigated all the standard CBW agents such as irritant riot control agents, lethal nerve agents and anticholinergic deliriants, which have been researched by virtually all countries that have carried out CBW research.
 The South African programme differed from the CBW programmes of many countries in its focus on developing non-lethal agents to help suppress internal dissent.
 This led to the investigation of unusual non-lethal agents, including illicit recreational drugs such as phencyclidine, MDMA, methaqualone and cocaine, as well as medicinal drugs such as diazepam, midazolam, ketamine, suxamethonium and tubocurarine, as potential incapacitating agents.

 According to the testimony given by Wouter Basson to the Truth and Reconciliation Commission, analogues of the compounds were prepared and studied.
 Both methaqualone and MDMA (along with the deliriant BZ) were manufactured in large quantities and successfully weaponised into a fine dust or aerosol form that could be released over a crowd as a potential riot control agent.
 It was later discovered that Basson was also selling large quantities of MDMA and methaqualone as tablets on the black market.
 The amount manufactured was far larger than what was sold, but the court accepted that at least some genuine weaponisation and testing of the agents had been done.
+However, a later report by the United Nations Institute for Disarmament Research found that no documents indicated that MDMA had been researched as a crowd control agent, and that it was "extremely unlikely" MDMA was ever intended for this use.

 A black mamba and its extracted venom were also part of the research, as were E. coli O157:H7 bacteria genetically modified to express some of the toxins made by Clostridium perfringens bacteria.
 A list of purchases at RRL and other documents include references to such things as the snake, biological agents such as anthrax, brucellosis, cholera and salmonella among others, and chemicals including aluminium phosphide, thallium acetate, sodium azide, sodium cyanide, mercury oxycyanide, cantharides, colchicine, powerful anticoagulants such as brodifacoum, phenylsilatranes, strychnine, paraquat, "knockout drops", digoxin, acetylcholinesterase inhibitors such as aldicarb and paraoxon and other poisons.